Sunday, September 28, 2025

 Customize to your own taste, thicker noodles, special shapes, add herbs, colors, special fillings...

-Egg pasta (northern Italy) is for shapes that need to be rolled thin and keep their shape.
+better for shapes that need to be rolled thin & keep their shape.

 Plan on 100g flour (AP or 00) plus 1 egg per person.